miadisabelle/mcp-knowledge-graph/README.md

 ## Philosophy

-COAIA Memory embodies the principle that **structure determines behavior**.
+COAIA Spiral embodies the principle that **structure determines behavior**.
 By organizing memory around structural tension rather than problem-solving patterns, it naturally supports creative advancement and helps users build the life they want to create.

 The system recognizes that structural tension is the fundamental organizing principle of the creative process - not a problem to be solved, but a generative force to be harnessed.